softworkz/emby-wiki/Item-Information.md

 ### AirDays, AirTime, Status
 These are applicable to Series only and will give you information about when episodes air.

-### Album, AlbumArtist, Artist, AlbumId, AlbumPrimaryImageTag
+### Album, AlbumArtist, Artists, AlbumId, AlbumPrimaryImageTag
-These are applicable to audio files only.
+These are applicable to audio files and music albums only.

 ### AspectRatio
 This is generally the original aspect ratio that the video was filmed in.
 The actual aspect ratio of the user's video can be found in the MediaStreams property.